mariadb-corporation/dev-example-flights/README.md

 $ ./create_and_load.sh host_url port user password
 ```

+**Note:** Remember to wrap argument values in single quotes if they contain special characters (e.g. !)

-**Note:** By default the [create_and_load.sh](create_and_load.sh) script has ssl enabled and assumes a MariaDB [SkySQL certificate authority chain file](https://mariadb.com/products/skysql/docs/operations/connecting/#certificate-authority) exists next to it.
+By default the [create_and_load.sh](create_and_load.sh) script has ssl enabled and assumes a MariaDB [SkySQL certificate authority chain file](https://mariadb.com/products/skysql/docs/operations/connecting/#certificate-authority) exists next to it.
 Feel free to modify accordingly.

 ### Anatomy of the app <a name="app"></a>